undabot/izzyparser-ios/CONTRIBUTING.md

 ## General rules

 All contributions are handled via Pull Requests (PRs).
-Your PR _must_ target the `[develop](https://github.com/undabot/izzyparser-ios/tree/develop)` branch.
+Your PR _must_ target the [develop](https://github.com/undabot/izzyparser-ios/tree/develop) branch.
 Your PR is required to pass all tests and contain clear description.

 ## Reporting Issues

 A great way to contribute to the project is to send a detailed issue when you encounter a problem.
 We always appreciate a well-written, thorough bug report.
-If you find a match please leave a vote or additional comment to help us prioritize most common issues.
+Before creating new issue make sure to go through issue list and look for potential duplicate of your issue.
+If you find a match in issues list please leave a vote or additional comment to help us prioritize most common issues.

 Be sure to include in your issue: